 the refugee crisis

-In particular, key ideas that tackle attitudes that make these issues seem irrelevant or abstract to the learner:
+The game addresses attitudes and beliefs that make these issues seem irrelevant or abstract to the learner:

 'It's them not us'